roytang/blog/content/post/2012/05/the-dc-new-52-review-part-1.md

 **Captain Atom**

 So far the art on this book hasn't been very appealing to me.
-The story line is a lot of &#8220;oh no, I'm having trouble controlling my powers and the norms don't trust me&#8221;.
+The story line is a lot of "oh no, I'm having trouble controlling my powers and the norms don't trust me&#8221;.
 I'm not sure what his range of powers were pre-New 52, but the way it's described here he's basically able to do anything, including time travel, matter transformation, etc. Anything except FIND LOVE.
 The book is meh, I wouldn't mind losing it.

 **The Fury of Firestorm**